-This Article is written by Rahul Negi student of Law College Dehradun, (Uttaranchal University).
+This Article on Israel and Palestine conflict is written by Rahul Negi student of Law College Dehradun, (Uttaranchal University).

-The Israel-Palestine dispute is no new but an age old conflict which dates back to ancient times to control the piece of land just east of Mediterranean Sea but the modern conflict arises after the defeat of Islamic Ottoman empire in World War I and the signing of Treaty of Sevres which opened the way for Jewish settlement in the area.
-The dispute for control of the area can be classified into:
+The Israel and Palestine conflict is no new but an age old conflict which dates back to ancient times to control the piece of land just east of Mediterranean Sea but the modern conflict arises after the defeat of Islamic Ottoman empire in World War I and the signing of Treaty of Sevres which opened the way for Jewish settlement in the area.
+The Israel and Palestine conflict for control of the area can be classified into:

 The disputed area is sacred to Jewish, Christian and Muslims around the world as the area hold great significance for all these faiths as it is also mentioned in their religious scripts.
 Moreover, the area was timely ruled by Jewish believing it to be the residence of gods and their ancestral land followed by different Christian empires believing the area to be greatly associated with Jesus and the site of second coming of Jesus and then finally by the different Muslim dynasties.
 As the area came under Muslim dynasties non-Muslims were vanished making the area Arab Muslim majority but the situation begin to change after the end of I World War which resulted into the defeat of Islamic Ottoman Empire making the area International Area which was free from Ottoman Empire and under no direct control of either British or French under Sykes-Picot Agreement of 1916.